 These apps come in many varying formats, with some that are created specifically for designers, some that serve as a concept crafting whiteboard, those with tools to make simple annotations, and some are all-in-one web apps that include an element of project management.

-Here we gather together 10 of the best available online tools to allow designers to take part in collaborational work in real time.
-The first five collaboration tools are for working on existing work and mock-ups, whereas the latter five (from 06. to 10.) are best used for concept drafting and brainstorming.
+Here we gather together some of the best available online tools to allow designers to take part in collaborational work in real time.
+The first five collaboration tools, from concept drafting and brainstorming to working on mock-ups and live projects.

 Cage is one of those collaboration tools that is specifically built for designers.
 The original Cage allowed you share images of designs and get contextual feedback on them, but in the latest iteration of the app collaboration is more comprehensive.